siberoloji/siberoloji.github.io/content/en/blog/engineering/ai/2024-10-27-ai-security-risks-understanding-and-addressing-the-challenges-of-artificial-intelligence.md

 ---
 draft: false

-title:  'AI Security Risks: Understanding and Addressing the Challenges of Artificial Intelligence'
+title: "AI Security Risks: Understanding and Addressing the Challenges of Artificial Intelligence"
-date: '2024-10-27T20:32:28+03:00'
+date: 2024-10-27T20:32:28+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-description:  'As artificial intelligence continues to integrate into our daily lives, understanding and addressing AI security risks becomes increasingly crucial.'
+description: As artificial intelligence continues to integrate into our daily lives, understanding and addressing AI security risks becomes increasingly crucial.
 url: /ai-security-risks-understanding-and-addressing-the-challenges-of-artificial-intelligence/
 featured_image: /images/artificialintelligence5.webp
 categories:
     - AI
 tags:
     - ai
-    - 'ai security'
+    - ai security
+translationKey: ai-security-risks-understanding-and-addressing-the-challenges-of-artificial-intelligence
 ---
 As artificial intelligence continues to integrate into our daily lives, understanding and addressing AI security risks becomes increasingly crucial.
 From personal privacy concerns to national security implications, the security challenges posed by AI systems require careful consideration and proactive measures.

 ## Understanding the Landscape of AI Security Risks

-System Vulnerabilities
+### System Vulnerabilities

 AI systems, like any complex technology, can contain vulnerabilities that malicious actors might exploit.
 These vulnerabilities often manifest in several key areas:

 #### Data Poisoning

 One of the most significant risks to AI systems involves the manipulation of training data.
 When bad actors introduce corrupted or malicious data into the training process, they can compromise the entire system's functionality.
 This can result in:

 * Biased decision-making